-In order to maximise the usable time during the nominal night we note the following sky brightness observations and trends.
-In YJH the sky is too bright during twilight for useful science observations.
+In order to maximise the usable time during a nominal Paranal night we note the following sky brightness observations and trends.
+In YJH the sky maybe too bright during twilight for useful science observations.
 In K science useful observations can be obtained during twilight.
 In YJH the sky gets darker during the night as the OH 'relaxes'.
-Analysis of the sky brightness trends by Riello(2007, ESO Calibration workshop) shows that the measured K band sky brightness as observed with UKIRT WFCAM on Mauna Kea, during both evening and morning astronomical twilight is not significantly brighter that the night time value.
-Therefore multi-filter OBs should start with K during evening twilight and finish with K in the morning twilight.
-In principle this gains up to 30 mins of twilight time for science observing at each end of the night.
+Analysis of the sky brightness trends by Riello(2007, ESO Calibration workshop) shows that the measured K band sky brightness as observed with UKIRT WFCAM on Mauna Kea, during both evening and morning period between nautical(12degee) and astronomical(18degree) twilight is not significantly brighter that the night time value.
+Therefore in blocks of multi-filter concatenated OBs $K_s$ should be observed first during evening twilight and last in the morning twilight.
+In principle this gains up to 30 minutes of twilight time for science observing each night.
+This means that the OB order in concatenated OBs will have to be updated periodically for fields that are observable during twilight.